bbbbbr/canyon-racer/README.md

 A small Game Boy Racing Demo with Vertical Parallax Effect.

 This project started by experimenting with a vertical parallax effect on the original Game Boy, similar to the kind in the "[Demotronic](https://demozoo.org/productions/20662/)" Game Boy Color demo by [1.000.000 Boys](https://demozoo.org/productions/20662/).
-It has grown into a mini-game demo.
+It was inspired by a [tweet](https://twitter.com/_Kimimi/status/1493231550040793092) about a canyon effect in the game Étoile Princess.
+Could it be done on the Game Boy?

 ![Canyon Racer Intro Splash Screen](/info/canyon_racer_intro_splash.png)
 ![Canyon Racer Gameplay Screen](/info/canyon_racer_gameplay.png)